jbcodeforce/aws-studies/docs/infra/storage.md

 EBS snapshots are incremental backups that only save the blocks on the volume that have changed after your most recent snapshot.
-Used to backup disk at any point of time of a volume and store it on S3.
+Used to backup disk at any point of time of a volume and stores it on S3.
-Snapshot Lifecycle policies helps to create snapshot with scheduling it by defining policies.
+**Snapshot Lifecycle policy** helps to create snapshot with scheduling it by defining policies.
 To move a volume to another AZ or data center we can create a volume from a snapshot.

 EBS snapshots can be used to create multiple new volumes, whether they’re in the same Availability Zone or a different one